arjunkhara/Business-of-Games-Repo/README.md

 What studios look for in an artist’s portfolio:
 Have a portfolio website with proper layout — sections and folders should be properly organised.
 A clear breakdown of the concept, articulation, and management of the workflows used to create the art.
 Positions for artists are typically the most competitive and studios look for a unique style that is genuine and authentic to the artist’s vision.

+What studios look for in an animator’s showreel:
+A showreel is essential.
+Captions are very important in these showreels.
+Pick comfortable music that does not overpower the scene or is misaligned with the intention of the message.
+If a character has been animated, studios want to know how.
+In the showreel, a common mantra is to start with the best work and end with the second-best work.
+For in-game animations, ensure the scene shows mastery of the basics — walk cycles, run cycles, attacks — as well as the ability to integrate with other games functions.